We are Social:

 Dental implant surgery is normally carried out under local anaesthesia to numb the mouth, preventing any pain, however we also offer oral sedation and sleep dentistry (IV sedation) if you prefer to be sedated during surgery.
 Alternatively, you can undergo implant treatment under general anaesthesia at Southbank Day Surgery.

-Dental implant costs can vary according to the number of teeth you’re replacing, if you require tooth extractions, sedation, bridge materials and other factors.
-Fixed implant bridge prices at Perth Dental Implant Centre start from $7500 for two dental implants, two abutments and a fixed bridge consisting of three teeth.
+Dental implant costs can vary according to the number of teeth you're replacing, if you require tooth extractions, sedation, bridge materials and other factors.
+Fixed implant bridge prices at Perth Dental Implant Centre start from $7800 for two dental implants, two abutments and a fixed bridge consisting of three teeth.

-These tooth bridges attach to high-grade titanium dental implants.
+A zirconia bridge attaches to high-grade titanium dental implants.

 Smaller fixed bridges that replace fewer teeth generally follow the same process as single tooth implant treatment.